nickcox/cd-extras/docs/navigation.md

 > get [auto-completion](#completions).

 > **Note:**
 > Repeated uses of `cd-` keep moving backwards towards the beginning of the stack rather than
-> toggling between the two most recent directories as in vanilla bash, neither will it echo the path
+> toggling between the two most recent directories as in vanilla bash, and it does not echo the path
 > of the target directory.
 Use `Set-RecentLocation` (`cdr`) to toggle between directories and the
 > `-PassThru` switch if you need to output the new directory path.